 Classroom Law Project

-Classroom Law Project is a non-profit organization of individuals, educators, lawyers, and civic leaders working to equip students with the knowledge, essential skills, and motivation to participate in our democracy.
+Classroom Law Project equips and empowers students with the knowledge, essential skills, and motivation to become active participants in their communities and our democracy.

 Bottom Line for Portland